kristianmandrup/resolve-type-maps/README.md

 const config = {
   maps: {
+    // will use mapName to lookup map.fakes
     fakes: {
+      // will use .typeMap (by default).
+Will attempt to resolve first if present
       typeMap: {
         Person: {
+          // will use isValidTypeEntry to check if this is a valid entry
+          // if valid use resolveTypeEntry to resolve this object to use as fieldMap
           matches: ['User', 'Person'],
+          // might want to further nest the fieldMap with key, such as having matches and data (ie. meta level)
           name: {
+            // will use resolveResult to resolve values to be returned
+            // will use isValidResult to check if this is a valid entry
             matches: [/name$/],
             faker: 'fullName'
           }
         }
       },
+      // will use .fieldMap (by default).
+Will attempt to use to resolve if not resolved via typeMap
       fieldMap: {
         name: {
+          // will use isValidResult to check if this is a valid entry
+          // if valid use resolveResult to resolve object to return
+          // might want to further nest the data, such as having matches and data, ie. meta level,
+          // depending on complexity or to have a standard navigation/resolution mechanism
           matches: ['name'],
           faker: 'firstName'
         },